AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/courses.md

 ## Content Hub

-Content Hub allows Administrators and Subject Matter Experts (SMEs) to shortlist required playlists&nbsp;from learner app.&nbsp;Once shortlisted, Admins can download the Purchase Request Form and share it with the Adobe Sales agent.
+Content Hub allows Administrators and Subject Matter Experts (SMEs) to shortlist required playlists from learner app.
+Once shortlisted, Admins can download the Purchase Request Form and share it with the Adobe Sales agent.

 An Admin can invite SMEs to shortlist the playlist which they are interested in.

-Content Hub is available in Learner role for&nbsp;all&nbsp;Administrators.
+Content Hub is available in Learner role for all Administrators.
 Administrators allow SMEs to shortlist the playlist which they are interested in purchasing.

 The Content Hub page is visible to Administrators in their learner role all the time as it allows them to shortlist playlists easily.
 To help you in shortlisting the right playlist, Admins can make this page accessible to limited Subject matter experts in their account.
 Visit the Enterprise Training page on the Admin side and take steps to provide access.